gorsuch/haggar/README.md

-  -flush=10000: how often to flush metrics, in millis -gen=10000: how often to gen new agents, in millis -jitter=10000: max amount of jitter to introduce in between agent launches -prefix="bench": prefix for metrics
+  -flush=10000: how often to flush metrics, in millis -gen=10000: how often to gen new agents, in millis -jitter=10000: max amount of jitter to introduce in between agent launches -max-agents=100: max number of agents to run concurrently -prefix="bench": prefix for metrics
 ```